Using the cloud to unlock the power of data: automation and analytics for life sciences companies

 Additionally, each new Predica employee is trained and committed to working according to these standards.

-As mentioned at the beginning, a Modern Data Warehouse project is continuous and long-term engagement.
+As mentioned at the beginning, a Modern Data Warehouse project is a continuous and long-term engagement.
 The PDDF works according to a similar principle.
 It also has its lifecycle and operates in line with MDW engagements.

-During the MDW lifecycle, new challenges arise, e.g. new systems are integrated, new solutions are used.
-For them, we need to define the new standards, new rules, new naming conventions, and unify them with the existing framework.
+During the MDW lifecycle, new challenges arise, e.g. new systems are integrated, and new solutions are used.
+For them, we need to define the new standards, new rules, and new naming conventions, and unify them with the existing framework.
 It is not possible to define everything in advance, but strong fundamentals give huge benefits and advantages during project development.